Taylor Swift testifies that groping was 'horrifying and shocking'

 "'Mom, a guy just grabbed my (rear end) in the meet-and-greet,'" Andrea Swift said her daughter told her.

-"I wanted to vomit and cry at the same time," she said.
+"I wanted to vomit and cry at the same time," Andrea Swift said.

 The trial has largely focused on a photo from that meet-and-greet featuring Swift, Mueller and his then-girlfriend Shannon Melcher.
 The photo, leaked last year and shown in court, shows Mueller with his hand hidden from view below Swift's lower back.